Andrew Saul

-Andrew Marshall Saul (born November 6, 1946) is an American businessman and political candidate who served as commissioner of the United States Social Security Administration from 2019 to 2021.
+Andrew Marshall Saul (born November 6, 1946) is an American businessman and political candidate who served as the 16th commissioner of the United States Social Security Administration from 2019 to 2021.
 Saul was fired from the position by President Joe Biden on July 9, 2021, after refusing to offer his requested resignation.
 Saul stated that his discharge was illegal.

 Saul previously served as the chair of the Federal Retirement Thrift Investment Board (FRTIB) and vice chairman of the New York Metropolitan Transportation Authority.
 Saul has been a general partner in the investment firm Saul Partners, L.P., since 1986.

 As chair of the Thrift Investment Board, he oversaw the Thrift Savings Plan (TSP), a retirement savings account for employees of the Federal Government and soldiers of the armed services.

 Early life and education

 Saul was born to a Jewish family in New York City.
 He graduated from the Wharton School of the University of Pennsylvania in 1968.